 - Previously experiencing postpartum depression

 - A lack of emotional support from a spouse, family members, or friends

 It’s often estimated that over 3 million women will suffer from postpartum depression every year.
 According to the Centers for Disease Control and Prevention, approximately one out of every 10 women will suffer from PPD, while other organizations like March of Dimes estimate it at about one in seven women.

-Women who have experienced an episode of PPD have a 30- to 50-percent chance of experiencing it again, making PPD a very common and disruptive condition that can be extremely difficult to deal with for mothers.
+Women who have experienced an episode of PPD have a 30- to 50-percent chance of experiencing it again, making PPD a very common and disruptive condition that can be extremely difficult to deal with.

 Postpartum Depression Symptoms